jandelgado/jled/README.md

 value, i.e. `Set(255)` is equivalent to calling `On()` and `Set(0)` is equivalent to calling `Off()`.

+Technically `Set`,  `On` and `Off` are effects with a period of 1ms that set the brightness to a constant value.

 ##### Static on example

 ```c++